calliostro/last-fm-client-bundle/README.md

   secret:               '' # Required

   # Optionally a fixed user token
-  token:                null # Deprecated (The child node "token" at path "calliostro_last_fm_client" is deprecated.)
+  token:                null # Deprecated (Since calliostro/last-fm-client-bundle 0.1.1: Will be removed in version 0.2.0)

   # Optionally a fixed user session
-  session:              null # Deprecated (The child node "session" at path "calliostro_last_fm_client" is deprecated.)
+  session:              null # Deprecated (Since calliostro/last-fm-client-bundle 0.1.1: Will be removed in version 0.2.0)
 ```

 At the moment the so-called scrobble function of Last.fm is only possible for a fixed user (`token` and `session`